 After playing with these settings, you can cancel the changes, save, continue working in Photoshop to further into detailed work.
 Take the time to study these simple sliders and set yourself up for creating great photos.

-Take your photoshop skills to the next level with 42 live classes during Photoshop Week 2017.
+Take your photoshop skills to the next level with Adobe Photoshop CC for Beginners With Dave Cross.